spookycouch/deepsort_pytorch/README.md

 Download at: https://leeds365-my.sharepoint.com/:f:/g/personal/sc18j3j_leeds_ac_uk/EoD0zTa-R4xOo5OBoveM6PsBHthDbDxDPHQG3tJPT2GUqA?e=HqnNl1

+ONNX model included for use with OpenCV DNN.

 ## Results

 Both the original SORT algorithm and the added deep appearance metric were tested using max_age=30 on the 2DMOT2015 benchmark, with the results tabulated below.

-ID switching was reduced by approximately 26% as a result of the deep appearance metric, along with a slight increase in accuracy and precision.
+ID switching was reduced by approximately 30% as a result of the deep appearance metric, along with a slight increase in accuracy and precision.

 ### Original SORT algorithm results